Amet13/business-card/README.md

 business-card
 =============
-My business card created by LaTeX nad pst-barcode
+My business card created by LaTeX and pst-barcode

 Screenshot
 ----------